tessG/Torsdagsopgaver5-OOP1/README.md

 1.d Create a constructor, that populates all the fields above, except the Driver.

-1.e A car is not instantiated with a Driver, so we need another way to assign and un-assign a driver to a car: create getter and a getter methods for the Driver variable, of the Car class.
+1.e A car is not instantiated with a Driver, so we need another way to assign and un-assign a driver to a car: create getter and setter methods for the Driver variable, of the Car class.

-1.f override the toString method in the Car class, returning:
+1.f Override the toString() method in the Car class, returning:
      "Make: "+make+".
 Model: "+model+ " ("+ year + "), BodyStyle: "+bodyStyle

    <details>
         <summary>
            Help:
         </summary>
-         <a href="https://www.geeksforgeeks.org/overriding-tostring-method-in-java/">read about overriding the toString method</a>
+         <a href="https://www.geeksforgeeks.org/overriding-tostring-method-in-java/">Read about overriding the toString method</a>
     </details>

-1.g override the toString method in the Driver class, returning:
+1.g Override the toString() method in the Driver class, returning:
     " is driven by "+name

 1.h In the main method, instantiate a new Driver, populating the fields with your own name and age.

-1.i In the main method, instantiate a new car, populating the field with whatever values you see fit.
+1.i In the main method, instantiate a new Car, populating the field with whatever values you see fit.

 1.j In the main method, assign the driver to the car created, using the setter method created in step 1.e

-1.k print the toString method of the car you've created followed by the toString method of the driver.
+1.k print the toString() method of the car you've created followed by the toString() method of the driver.

 1.l In the main method, create yet another car and assign the same driver to this car.